* This is the Professional Version. *

 Obsessive-Compulsive Disorder (OCD) and Related Disorders in Children and Adolescents

-Mean age of onset of OCD is 19 to 20 yr; about 25% of cases begin before age 14.
+Mean age of onset of obsessive-compulsive disorder (OCD) is 19 to 20 yr; about 25% of cases begin before age 14.

 OCD encompasses several related disorders, including

-Some children, particularly boys, also have a tic disorder (see Tic Disorders and Tourette Syndrome in Children and Adolescents ).
+Some children, particularly boys, also have a tic disorder.

 Studies suggest that there is a familial component.
 However, no specific genes have been identified, although animal studies suggest an abnormality in the genes that affect the function of microglia.

-Some cases of have been associated with infection.
-Those associated with group A β-hemolytic streptococci are called PANDAS (pediatric autoimmune neuropsychiatric disorder associated with streptococcus).
+Although some experts remain unconvinced, there is evidence that some cases with acute (overnight) onset have been associated with infection (1, 2).
+Those associated with group A beta-hemolytic streptococci are called PANDAS (pediatric autoimmune neuropsychiatric disorder associated with streptococcus).
 Those associated with other infections are called PANS (pediatric acute-onset neuropsychiatric syndrome).

-Research in this area is ongoing, and if PANDAS or PANS is suspected, consultation with a specialist is strongly recommended.
+Research in this area is ongoing, and if PANDAS or PANS is suspected, consultation with a specialist in these disorders is recommended.

 Typically, OCD has a gradual, insidious onset.
 Most children initially hide their symptoms and report struggling with symptoms years before a definitive diagnosis is made.